tendermint/liquidity/README.md

   liquidityd query liquidity [command]

 Available Commands:
-  batch       Query details of a liquidity pool batch of the pool deposit     Query for the deposit message on the batch of the liquidity pool specified pool-id and msg-index deposits    Query for all deposit messages on the batch of the liquidity pool specified pool-id params      Query the current liquidity parameters information pool        Query details of a liquidity pool pools       Query for all liquidity pools swap        Query for the swap message on the batch of the liquidity pool specified pool-id and msg-index swaps       Query for all swap messages on the batch of the liquidity pool specified pool-id withdraw    Query for the withdraw message on the batch of the liquidity pool specified pool-id and msg-index withdraws   Query for all withdraw messages on the batch of the liquidity pool specified pool-id
+  batch       Query details of a liquidity pool batch deposit     Query the deposit messages on the liquidity pool batch deposits    Query all deposit messages of the liquidity pool batch params      Query the values set as liquidity parameters pool        Query details of a liquidity pool pools       Query for all liquidity pools swap        Query for the swap message on the batch of the liquidity pool specified pool-id and msg-index swaps       Query all swap messages in the liquidity pool batch withdraw    Query the withdraw messages in the liquidity pool batch withdraws   Query for all withdraw messages on the liquidity pool batch
 ```

 #### A detailed document on client can be found here. [client.md](doc/client.md)